-There are many computer science colleges in Connecticut that offer undergraduate and graduate programs.
-Yale, one of the most prestigious universities in the world, and UConn are considered among the top computer science and engineering schools in the nation.
-Yale’s computer science department offers a variety of degree options, including a bachelor of arts, bachelor of science, a master of science, a combined bachelor’s/master’s program, and a doctoral program in addition to joint majors with the electrical engineering, mathematics, and psychology departments.
-UConn offers 12 bachelor’s programs, three of which are distinctly related to computer science and engineering.
+Several computer science colleges in Connecticut offer undergraduate and graduate programs, including Yale and UConn, considered among the top computer science and engineering schools in the nation.
+Yale's computer science department offers a variety of degree options, including a bachelor of arts, bachelor of science, master of science, combined bachelor's/master's program, and a doctoral program, plus joint majors with the electrical engineering, mathematics, and psychology departments.
+UConn offers 12 bachelor's programs, three of which distinctly relate to computer science and engineering.
 Students can also pursue computer science programs in Connecticut at other institutions across the state, such as Eastern Connecticut State University, Connecticut College, University of Hartford, and Wesleyan University.

-Students of the best computer science schools in Connecticut take courses in programming, design, operations systems, and software interface, as well as mathematics classes, such as probability, calculus, numerical analysis, discrete structures, and linear algebra.
-Undergraduate students focus on key components of computing principles and practice, while graduate students hone in on a chosen specialization.
+Students at the best computer science schools in Connecticut take courses in programming, design, operations systems, and software interface.
+They also take mathematics classes, such as probability, calculus, numerical analysis, discrete structures, and linear algebra.
+Undergraduate students focus on the key components of computing principles and practice, while graduate students pursue a chosen specialization.
 Students who pursue doctorate degrees conduct extensive research in the field.

-Some students prefer to earn an online computer science degree in Connecticut.
-Earning a degree online allows students the flexibility to learn on their own schedules.
-This is especially helpful for working professionals, as they can complete assignments and participate in group discussion boards when and where it’s best for them.
-Online students can earn their master’s degree in computer science at the University of Bridgeport.
+Some students prefer online computer science degrees in Connecticut.
+Online degrees allow students the flexibility to learn on their own schedules.
+This flexibility benefits working professionals, as they can complete assignments and participate in group discussion boards when and where it's best for them.
+Online students can earn their master's degree in computer science at the University of Bridgeport.

 Types of Computer Science Degrees